-Description Specifies the number of filters that are validated when saving user permissions
+Description Specifies the number of filters that are validated when saving user permissions in bulk via Open Security in Spreadsheet.
+This setting should only be changed on the advice of Axiom Support.

 OpenIDAuthenticationEnabled

 Description Specifies whether OpenID Authentication is enabled for the system (True/False).